secure-software-engineering/visuflow/README.md

 # Running the Analysis

-After the plugin have been launched import the `visuflow-uitests-analysis` and `visuflow-uitests-target` from the DemoApp folder into the plugin workspace.
+After the plugin have been launched import the `visuflow-uitests-analysis` and `visuflow-uitests-target` projects from the DemoApp folder into the plugin workspace.
 Now follow the insturctions [in this video](https://www.youtube.com/watch?v=51iimUDaOPQ).